Data Validation

 • Permissions.
 If your user account in Visier doesn't have adequate data access to see the data represented by a metric, dimension, or concept, that object won't be visible to you in the solution experience.
 For more information, see Permission Management.
 If your permissions are correct, continue troubleshooting.

-• Configurations in the studio experience.
+• Configurations in Studio.

 • First, confirm that the object has Visible in Analytics turned on.
 To do that, in a project, navigate to the object and then open the Basic Information tab.
 If Visible in Analytics is turned off, the object won't be available to users in the solution experience.